• Recipes

 What makes this the perfect 6 inch cake recipe?

-• Texture: I wanted the texture of this cake to be pretty tight.
-I don’t like when there are large air tunnels throughout in my cake or when the crumb is too crumbly or too bread-y.
+• Texture: I don’t like when there are large air tunnels throughout in my cake or when the crumb is too crumbly or too bread-y.
 I wanted a perfect combination of moisture, density, and fluffiness.

 • Adaptability: I wanted my perfect 6 inch cake to be easily adapted to other flavors.
 I’ve tried many different version of this cake with different flavors and it’s very versatile.